California Moped Accident Attorneys

 If a moped operator suffers harm due to a malfunction in the vehicle, they may file a lawsuit against the manufacturer or operator.
 Lastly, scooter drivers could pursue legal action against a governmental agency if their injuries result from poorly maintained roads, sidewalks, curbs, and traffic signs or signals.

-It's worth noting that individuals filing a personal injury claim following a moped accident may seek compensation for medical bills and expenses, lost wages, lost earning capacity, property damage, and pain and suffering.
+Individuals filing a personal injury claim following a moped accident may seek compensation for medical bills and expenses, lost wages, lost earning capacity, property damage, and pain and suffering.
 In the unfortunate event of a fatality in a moped accident, the family members of the victim may be eligible to file a wrongful death suit against the responsible party.

 Yes.
 In California, the spouse of an injured party has the legal right to pursue a claim known as “loss of consortium.”
 This constitutes a form of “non-economic” damages that can be granted to the spouse of an injured individual.